You can exclude a set of virtual machines from NSX distributed firewall protection.

 vCenter Web server, if you are running it separately.

-- Move the VMs that you want to exclude to Selected Objects.
+- Select the virtual machines that you want to exclude and click Add.

 - Click OK.

 If a virtual machine has multiple vNICs, all of them are excluded from protection.
 If you add vNICs to a virtual machine after it has been added to the Exclusion List, Firewall is automatically deployed on the newly added vNICs.
-To exclude the new vNICs from firewall protection, you must remove the virtual machine from the Exclusion List and then add it back to the Exclusion List.
+In order to exclude these vNICs from firewall protection, you must remove the virtual machine from the Exclusion List and then add it back to the Exclusion List.
 An alternative workaround is to power cycle (power off and then power on) the virtual machine, but the first option is less disruptive.